-Review of directors' fees
+Review of Directors' Fees

 The Company Secretary, BMO Investment Business Limited, provides information on comparative levels of Directors' fees in advance of the Committee considering the level of Directors' fees.
-Following a review for the forthcoming year the Committee concluded the amount paid to Directors should remain unchanged.
+Following a review for the forthcoming year to 31 March 2022 the Committee concluded the amount paid to Directors would increase by, £4,500 per annum for both the Chairman and Audit Committee Chairman and by £2,500 per annum for each of the other Directors.

-Committee evaluation
+Committee Evaluation

-The activities of the Committee were considered as part of the Board appraisal process completed in accordance with standard governance arrangements as summarised on page 39.
+The activities of the Committee were considered as part of the Board appraisal process completed in accordance with standard governance arrangements as summarised on pages 39 and 40.
 The conclusion from the process was that the Committee was operating effectively, with the right balance of experience and skills.